 In 2015, he opened Society Men's Grooming Lounge, an upscale barbershop in Pittsburgh's Historic Hill District.
 Before becoming CEO of the Urban Academy, Chase served in several capacities, as Trustee, Business Manager, and Chief Operating Officer, and led the rebranding, relocation, and renovation of a new school.
 Now, as the Chief Executive Officer of Pittsburgh's oldest Charter School, the Urban Academy, Chase has the privilege of working every day toward a personal mission to show that ALL children, particularly Black children, can learn and succeed when immersed in a student-centered, rigorous, culturally centered, and relationship-driven learning environment.

-Chase and his son, also Chase, live in Pittsburgh's Stanton Heights community.
+Chase and his son, also Chase, live in Pittsburgh's East Hills community.
 He teaches him that there is more good in the world than evil, but we must meet the bad with good resistance as often as we can.

 "I want to leave the world better than when I got here."